Phorbol: Total synthesis

 A total synthesis of enantiopure phorbol was developed in 2015.
 While this synthesis will not replace natural isolation products, it will enable researchers to create phorbol analogs for use in research, especially creating phorbol derivatives that can be evaluated for anti-cancer activity.
 Previously, the difficulty with synthesizing phorbol had been creating C–C bonds, especially in the six-membered ring at the top of the molecule.
 This synthesis starts from (+)-3-carene, and uses a series of 19 steps to eventually create (+)-phorbol.

-Uses in biomedical research and treatments
+Uses in biomedical research

 Because of their mechanism of action, phorbol esters can be used to study tumor proliferation and pain response.
 TPA is most commonly used in the laboratory to induce a cellular response.
 For example, TPA can be used to measure response to pain and test compounds that may mitigate the inflammatory response.
-TPA and other phorbol esters can also be used to induce tumor formation and elucidate its mechanism.
-Some phorbol esters such as tigilanol tiglate have shown anti-cancer activities and can potentially be used as a defense against certain viruses and bacteria.
+TPA and other phorbol esters can also be used to induce tumor formation and to study mechanism of action.
 TPA, together with ionomycin, can also be used to stimulate T-cell activation, proliferation, and cytokine production, and is used in protocols for intracellular staining of these cytokines.

-Phorbol, in the form of croton oil, is also in folk medicine as a purgative, counter-irritant, or anthelmintic.
+Possible and purported medicinal uses

+The phorbol ester tigilanol tiglate reportedly has in vitro anti-cancer, antiviral, and antibacterial activities.
+The phorbol derivatives in croton oil are used in folk medicine, with purported purgative, counter-irritant, or anthelmintic activities.